hussein66A/Search-Tools/README.md

 ## testhttp.php
 Tries to determine if an url (subdomain+port) is a web thing.

+## testhttp2.php
+Same same but different.

 ## testnc.sh
 Performs fuzzing on a given IP address+port using `netcat`.

 ## Utils.php
 Just few common PHP functions.

+## wayback-analyzer.php
+A script that try to nicely display waybackurls.py output.

 ## webdav-bruteforce.sh
 Perform brute force on a given url that use `WebDav` using [Davtest](https://github.com/cldrn/davtest).